FLAS Fellowships for Undergraduate Students

 The selection of awardees is made annually by the CLAS FLAS fellowship selection committee, composed of Stanford-affiliated faculty.

-Application and Letter Submitting Instructions
+Letter Submitting Instructions

-- Provide recommenders with a signed
+- Provide recommenders with a signed letter of recommendation waiver form.

 - One letter of recommendation, with waiver form, from a Stanford faculty.
 (Letters from instructors in LAS disciplines are encouraged.)